 Collard greens are best known as a superfood but aren’t as commonly prepared by home cooks.
-This recipe from King Estate Executive Chef Matt Hobbs might change your mind about collard greens forever.
+This recipe might change your mind about collard greens forever.

 A kitchen favorite, this leafy green vegetable is coming on strong in our Estate gardens.
-Culinary Gardens Manager Erin Greene and Chef Hobbs team up on this recipe for an umami-packed vegan side dish that can stand alone or pair with a roasted double-cut pork chop or your favorite fried chicken recipe.
+This recipe is an umami-packed vegan side dish that can stand alone or pair with a roasted double-cut pork chop or your favorite fried chicken recipe.
 Don’t want to cook?
-Come on out to the Restaurant and let Chef Hobbs prepare it for you.
+Come on out to the Restaurant and let us prepare it for you.

 Braised Collard Greens with Tomato and White Shoyu